LDAP Workstation Authentication

 Edit the new template to add the desired attributes.
 The following will create new users with an objectClass of inetOrgPerson:

 There are utilities in the package that were not covered here.
-This command will output a list:
+This command will output a list of them:

 dpkg -L ldapscripts | grep /usr/sbin